top of page

 POEM INTRODUCTION:

 The poem ‘The Woman’ was published with one of R. S. Thomas' collections of poetry.
-The poem given below is from the book Selected Poems Ronald Stuart Thomas published in 2004.
+The poem given below is from the book Selected Poems by Ronald Stuart Thomas published in 2004.
 The speaker of the poem is the poet himself, the poem is written almost in indirect speech.
 This poem is all about The woman i.e. Eve asking God for motherhood, to be the creator of the human race, to become the one who will be the only mode to bring life to Earth.

 POEM